msawczynk/Keeper-Change-owner-Powershell-Script/README.md

 -ConfigFilePath <String>: (String) Full path to the JSON configuration file.
 Mandatory if -RunAutomated is used.

--NoRecursive: (Switch) If present, ownership transfer will NOT be recursive (omits --recursive from share-record command).
-Defaults to recursive.

 -WhatIf: (Switch) Shows what actions would be taken without actually performing them.